chrivand/talos_blog_to_casebook/README.md

 3. The script now also checks for Target Sightings.
 If there is a Sighting of a Target, the Webex Teams message and the Case description in Casebook will get a "HIGH PRIORITY" tag.
 4. The script now has support for more RSS feeds.
 The FortiGuard and Unit42 RSS feeds have now been added as example (on top of the Talos RSS Feed).
 5. The script will use the RSS feed "entry.link" to download the full blogpost, and does not just look at the "entry.description" of the RSS feed.
 The FortiGuard blog for example does not include the observables in their RSS feed, but only shows them on the actual original blog post.
 6. Since the script has been expanded, it now can run longer than 10 minutes.
-This is actually the expiration time of the CTR OAuth token.
+This is actually the expiration time of the SxTR OAuth token.
 Therefore, every API call now retrieves a new OAuth token.
 7. The script has generally been cleaned up.

 ## Overview